tdooner/CodeForBuffalo.github.io/getting-started.md

   </div>
 </div>

-### Biweekly Meetups
+### Come to the Meetups

-Our projects typically meet on their own schedules, but an easy way to get involved is to come to one of our [biweekly meetups](https://www.meetup.com/Code-for-Buffalo-Code-for-America-of-Western-New-York/).
+Our projects typically meet on their own schedules, but an easy way to get involved is to come to one of our [meetups](https://www.meetup.com/Code-for-Buffalo-Code-for-America-of-Western-New-York/).
 They kick off with some social time to mingle, chat, and grab a bite to eat.
 Then we hear announcements about ongoing projects or needs the community has, followed by either a guest speaker, special presentation, or discussion topic.
 After that, there's time to break out into groups to work on projects or just continue good conversations.
 If you have a suggestion for a meetup, send us an email at [leadership@codeforbuffalo.org](mailto:leadership@codeforbuffalo.org?subject=Meetup%20Suggestion)

 ### Join the Conversation